It’s Earth Day! Yayyy!!!

 4.)
 And last but not least, me!

-I’m not great at it but I try.
-And with city living being tight, making the most of what you have can actually go a long way.
+With city living being tight, making the most of what you have can actually go a long way.

 Being a grad student in the United States is tough right now, and I have found that even trying to garden is a huge relief and challenging at the same time.
 I don’t have a lot of money, want to cut down on waste, engage my artsy creative side, and practice what I preach.
 Why not start the spiritual journey of gardening?